User670/eCDP-translation/README.md

 # Deprecation Notice
 This is a late notice, but this repo seems to be deprecated.
-Please join the eCDP Discord server to discuss about translations.
+Please join the eCDP Discord server here: [https://discord.gg/3MkYyFnkqG](https://discord.gg/3MkYyFnkqG) to discuss about translations.
 Also you'll be directly editing game files, so get your hex editor ready.

 # eCDP Translation
 This is a repo that aims to help translating McDonald Japan's eCDP training game on the Nintendo DS.